 In this case you can use the debugging capability to attach to the process that is already running.
 Provided you have the appropriate debug information written into the running process, and/or associated debug files (such as .PDB files), the debugger binds to that process and initiates a debug session.

 You can also 'detach' from the process after you have completed your inspection and leave the process to run as normal.

-Ribbon Execute > Run > Start > Attach to Process or Execute > Analyze > Debugger > Attach to Process Other Debug window toolbar :
+Ribbon Execute > Run > Start > Attach to Process Debugger Window The debugger window toolbar has an Attach button

 Stages